bflaven/assets-for-Zambia-training/2_agile_methodology_quick_intro/README.md

 <a id="agile_3_5"></a>
 ### 3.5 Few pictures to remember <a href="#top">&#8593;</a><br>

-**Here is some drawings that may help out to defispecifies the outlines these methodologies.**
+**Here is some drawings that may help out to specify the outlines these methodologies.**

 **(i) Lean & MVP**<br>